-Every year, there's inevitably a headhunter or a competitor who gives me a ring to ask whether I'm interested in leaving my current firm for a hefty salary increase.
-And every year I turn them down because I respect the people I work with, like the camaraderie, and believe in my firm's management and future.
+Every year, there's inevitably a headhunter or a competitor who gives me a ring.
+They eagerly ask if I'm interested in leaving my current firm for a hefty salary increase.
+And every year I turn them down.
+Perhaps I'm overly content.
+But, I respect the people I work with, like the camaraderie, and believe in my firm's management and future.

 If I joined them, would I be making more money and doing more in my career than ever before?
 Maybe, I don't know.
-What I do know is that many who have job hopped have indeed made an incredible amount more and rocketed their careers than if they had stayed.
+What I do know is that many who have job hopped have indeed made an incredible amount more.
+And they have rocketed their careers way more than if they had stayed.

 Nick Saban on the other hand, played LSU like a fiddle.
-He bolted to the Miami Dolphins after winning a championship at LSU, and then bolted again to Alabama for a mega 8-year, $32 million contract!
-With Nick proceeding to win another championship at Alabama, it's safe to safe Nick maximized his income and his career.
+He bolted to the Miami Dolphins after winning a championship at LSU.
+And then bolted again to Alabama for a mega 8-year, $32 million contract!
+With Nick proceeding to win another championship at Alabama, it's safe to safe he maximized his income and his career.

-Firms have proven in this volatile environment that they will fire at will to cut costs and appease shareholders.
-Being a 15 year veteran used to mean something, now it just means maybe you're too expensive.
+Firms have proven in this volatile environment that they will fire and layoff at will to cut costs and appease shareholders.
+Being a 15 year veteran used to mean something.
+Now it just means maybe you're too expensive.

 With the track that I'm on, if I don't change soon, I'm pretty sure I'm going to end up being one of those 20 year-to-lifer type employees.
 I do think loyalty is admirable, but at what cost?
 If people are banging down your door, at the very least open it and let them in.

 One of my worst fears is wondering “what if.”
 10 years from now, I don't want to obsess about wondering how my life would be different if I took this job or made this decision.

 It's too bad we can't live parallel lives.
 All we can do is weigh the pros and cons, ask our loved ones for their opinions, and make a decision.